Emirates Hills

 In August 2025, an Emirates Hills Villa "with sweeping views over the lakes and the distinguished Address Montgomerie golf course" sold for AED 260 million/$71 million or AED 18,489/$5,000 per square foot, according to data from GCP-Reidin.

 In 2022 an Emirates Hills plot of 41,704 square feet sold for AED 209 million/$57 million or AED 5,011/$1365 per square foot.

+On 15 July 2026 the Khaleej Times Newspaper reported that a villa in Emirates Hills was leased for AED 17 million ($4.6 million)) per year, making it the most expensive residential property ever leased in the UAE.

 Overview

 Emirates Hills was developed by Emaar Properties, classified as freehold and open for anyone to purchase.
 The majority of owners are from wealthy families in the region, and it has been noted as one of the most exclusive neighbourhoods in the GCC.

 Some notable residents included the late Benazir Bhutto; the managing director of Géant Middle East, Mohammed Ayub Shaikh; Abdul Rahiman Abdul Azeez, owner of Alpha Smart Security Systems Business; and the owners of the Middle East Broadcasting Center and Habib Bank.

 Properties in Emirates Hills look out over the fairways of the Address Montgomerie, an 18-hole golf course created by architect Desmond Muirhead and golfer Colin Montgomerie.

 Emirates Hills is in close proximity to Dubai British School, Dubai International Academy, Emirates International School, Meadows and Emirates Hill Nursery, and Raffles Nursery.
 Vida Emirates Hills hotel is located here, close to the golf course.